 Evidence shows that disadvantaged children generally face additional challenges in reaching their potential at school and often do not perform as well as other pupils.
 These challenges are broad and varied and there can be no 'one size fits all' approach.
-Research has found that disadvantaged pupils have been worst affected by partial school closures, and that the attainment gap has grown as a result of national lockdowns.
-It is therefore more important than ever that school strategies focus on support for disadvantaged pupils.
 Evidence also shows that academically able pupils from disadvantaged backgrounds are most at risk of under-performing.
 Therefore, we acknowledge that we must allocate this funding for all abilities to support academically able, as well as less academically able pupils.
 Due to the relatively small number of pupils who are eligible for 'Pupil Premium' funding at Seaton Sluice First School, we have taken the decision to review our 'Pupil Premium Strategy Statement' annually, in order to ensure that it meets the specific needs of our children